naty55/Assembler/README.md

 - externals (plist<string>): list of all externals, to print them later to the `.ext` file

 ### Debugging logs and errors
-Thorugh the assemling process the assembler prints logs, for debugging we have `DEBUG_FLAG` in `error.h`
+Thorugh the assemling process the assembler prints logs, for debugging we have `DEBUG_FLAG` in `error.h` logs ar epossible to contain code line index, which refer to the `.am` file.

 ## Build and run
 ### Build